capthua/visualjava/README.md

 # visualspring
-VisualSpring is an All-in-One Spring Application Troubleshooting Tool
+VisualJava is an All-in-One Java Application Troubleshooting Tool